Nervous nineties: Records and statistics

 It is relatively rare for a player to be dismissed for 99 more than once in a Test career, although this fate did befall M. J. K. Smith, Saleem Malik, John Wright, Richie Richardson, Greg Blewett, Sourav Ganguly, Simon Katich and Mike Atherton.
 In one particularly striking example of the nervous nineties, Atherton was run out for 99 at Lord's in 1993 after starting to run for the single which would have brought up his century, then changing his mind, slipping and failing to remake his ground.
 Atherton would never make a century at Lord's in Test cricket.
 Pakistan's Misbah-ul-Haq has been dismissed for 99 twice and remained not out on 99 once.
-Nine players have been dismissed on 99 in Test cricket without ever making a century including Warne, Dipak Patel and Martyn Moxon.
+Nine players have been dismissed on 99 in Test cricket without ever making a century including Shane Warne, Dipak Patel and Martyn Moxon.
 Additionally, Alex Tudor remained not out on 99 once, and never made a Test century.
 A statistical oddity occurred at the Karachi test between England and Pakistan in March 1973 when three players (including two in the same innings, Majid Khan and Mushtaq Mohammed) were dismissed for 99.
 Geoff Boycott was the first player to be dismissed for 99 in a one-day international.

 Nervous nineties are also applicable for the batters who get dismissed at 190s or the 290s.
 Steven Smith the Aussie skipper against West Indies in April 2015, Younis Khan of Pakistan, Faf du Plessis of South Africa, and KL Rahul, Mohammad Azharuddin, Shikhar Dhawan, Virender Sehwag, Cheteshwar Pujara of India were dismissed once in 190s, Rahul Dravid and Sachin Tendulkar of India were dismissed twice in the 190s, while Michael Vaughan, who would never reach 200 in any class of cricket, was dismissed twice in the 190s in the same series in 2002.
 England's Sir Alastair Cook was dismissed for 294 against India in 2011, India's Virender Sehwag was dismissed for 293 against Sri Lanka in 2009, and Martin Crowe, a New Zealand captain, was dismissed for 299 against Sri Lanka in 1991.
 The nervous nineties are even applicable when a batter is in the 390s or the 490s.
 Hanif Mohammad was famously run out while going for his 500th run in his famed 499 in the 1958-59 Quaid-e-Azam Trophy.